pacifiquerubasha/100DaysJavascript/DAY56/AyncMedium.md

 Step 4

-10 seconds later, the callback working in the Web API will be ready.
-It is sent to the callback queue.
-This is where asynchronous operations(except promises) ready to be executed are sent, in the order in which they arrived on the queue.
-Given that no one else is on the line, the event loop looks in the call stack.
-If there is no code running in there, the event loop fetches a callback from the callback queue and puts it inside the call stack.
-For our case, the event loop will take our callback and put it inside the call stack for execution.
+The callback function in the Web API will be ready in 10 seconds.
+When done, it is routed to the callback queue.
+This is where ready-to-execute asynchronous operations (except promises) are sent in the order they arrived on the queue.
+Because no one else is on the line, the event loop searches the call stack.
+If no code is running, the event loop retrieves a callback from the callback queue and places it in the call stack.
+In our case, the event loop will accept our callback and place it in the call stack for execution.

 >_Console_\
 > I am the first log\